nparis18/tmo/README.md

-# `TMO`:  Thresholding Multiple Outcomes (TMO) estimator for standard errors
+# `TMO`:  Thresholding Multiple Outcomes (TMO)
-Stata package to use multiple outcomes to adjust standard error for spatial correlation.
+Stata package to implement TMO, which uses multiple outcomes to adjust standard error for spatial correlation.

 # Install
 To install the TMO package from this repository, copy and run the following lines in Stata: